Vandracon/IntegratedConfigs/README.md

 This mod was developed against 7D2D Alpha 21

+Confirmed to work with 1.0, 1.1, 1.2 via the Rebirth overhaul mod.

 ***Works with Singleplayer, In-Game hosting, and Dedicated servers.***

 ***Must exist on Server (if there is one) AND Client.***